INREBIC® (fedratinib) logo

 INREBIC may cause serious side effects, such as encephalopathy (including Wernicke’s encephalopathy).
 A serious and sometimes fatal neurological problem called encephalopathy (including Wernicke’s encephalopathy) has happened in some people who take INREBIC.

-Your healthcare provider may tell you to stop taking INREBIC and take a B1 vitamin if you develop side effects during treatment with INREBIC.
+Your healthcare provider may tell you to stop taking INREBIC if you develop side effects during treatment with INREBIC.

 Get emergency medical help right away if you develop the following: